top of page

 Allen Iverson in his rookie season

-AI's first career NBA game was superb, he notched 30 points in a loss to the Milwaukee Bucks.
-Losing was a common theme in his rookie year, the 76ers would only improve by four games from the previous year’s win total.
-Iverson was not the issue.
-He averaged 23.5 Points Per Game, 7.5 Assists Per Game, and 41.6% Field Goal Percentage.
-The Answer would speed away with the 1996-1997 Rookie of the Year award.
-Despite competing against future all-stars Stephon Marbury and Antoine Walker.
+AI's debut NBA game was outstanding, as he scored 30 points in a loss to the Milwaukee Bucks.
+Losing frequently occurred during his rookie season, with the 76ers improving by just four games from the previous year's win total.
+Iverson was not the problem.
+He averaged 23.5 points per game, 7.5 assists per game, and had a 41.6% field goal percentage.
+"The Answer" easily secured the 1996-1997 Rookie of the Year award, even while competing against future all-stars Stephon Marbury and Antoine Walker.

-2nd Year Slump?
+Second Year Slump?

 Allen Iverson with coach Larry Brown

-Iverson Makes the Lockout into His Breakout
+Iverson Turns the Lockout into His Breakthrough

 MVP Contender

-Iverson's Best Season
+Iverson's Greatest Season

 Allen Iverson stepping over Tyronne Lue